Environmental Illness, Sick Building Syndrome and MCS

 One of the most frequently asked questions we get, at the Cambridge Mask Co is; whether or not our masks can protect people who deal with this condition.
 The answer is, unfortunately, a very uncertain ‘maybe.’

-Since the air we breathe contains a multitude of tiny chemical particles of different sizes and compositions.
+Since the air we breathe contains vary of tiny chemical particles of different sizes and compositions.
 It is impossible for us to say whether or not; our carbon filter respirators can effectively filter out the exact set of chemicals a person may be allergic to.

 “Pesticides, perfume/cologne and other scented products, fresh paint, new carpets, many building materials, solvents, fresh ink, smoke, vehicle exhaust, industrial fumes, and many cleaning products.
 Other scented products include; air “fresheners,” fragrance-emitting devices, fabric softener, potpourri, incense, essential oils, and most soaps, shampoos, hair products, skin lotions, and laundry detergents.”